-- Continue to work at pace to develop and agree a Local Plan which enables sufficient housing provision in Stockport, including supported and age-friendly housing. - Promote social cohesion and community connections, the Council should aim to diversify tenure mix, including in the town centre, to reduce social segregation between rich and poor, and avoid people having to move neighbourhoods at different stages of their lives. - Ensure that planning policy maximises the delivery housing that is affordable in perpetuity, with more affordable housing being required in higher value areas. - Through the work of the Neighbourhood and Prevention programme, strengthen local communities and their power and involvement in decision-making, as well as their individual and collective resilience.
-This work needs to explicitly focus on children and young people also, to help prevent rising levels of anxiety and loneliness. - As part of the Neighbourhoods and Prevention programme, seek to allocate neighbourhood level resources proportionately according to levels of need. - Increase sustainable and active transport options, and on understanding and addressing gaps in transport provision, including for particular groups such as older residents, those without access to a car and those with limited means to pay.
+- The Council should continue to work at pace to develop and agree a Local Plan which enables sufficient housing provision in Stockport, including supported and age-friendly housing. - To promote social cohesion and community connections, the Council should aim to diversify tenure mix, including in the town centre, to reduce social segregation between rich and poor, and avoid people having to move neighbourhoods at different stages of their lives. - The Council should ensure that planning policy maximises the delivery housing that is affordable in perpetuity, with more affordable housing being required in higher value areas. - Through the work of the Neighbourhood and Prevention programme, strengthen local communities and their power and involvement in decision-making, as well as their individual and collective resilience.
+This work needs to explicitly focus on children and young people also, to help prevent rising levels of anxiety and loneliness. - As part of the Neighbourhoods and Prevention programme, seek to allocate neighbourhood level resources proportionately according to levels of need. - The Council and partners should work on increasing sustainable and active transport options, and on understanding and addressing gaps in transport provision, including for particular groups such as older residents, those without access to a car and those with limited means to pay.